Modern Slavery Statement

 Our business structure and supply chain

-Policies
+Policies and processes

-As part of our commitment to combating modern slavery, we have implemented an anti-slavery policy and amended our supplier management policy.
-We also make sure our suppliers are aware of our anti-slavery policy and adhere to the same high standards. implement right-to-work checks on all new employees in accordance with our recruitment and selection policy.
+We continue to implement right-to-work checks on all new employees in accordance with our recruitment and selection policy.
 Our whistleblowing policy also supports with the prevention of modern slavery.

 Due diligence

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have implement internal audits for our suppliers and franchisees.
-Our suppliers and franchisees are aware of our zero-tolerance approach to slavery and human trafficking.
-Our procedures are designed to:
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we implemented internal audits for our suppliers and franchisees.
+Our suppliers and franchisees are aware of our zero- tolerance approach to slavery and human trafficking.

-• establish and assess areas of potential risk in our business and supply chains
+- establish and assess areas of potential risk in our business and supply chains;

-• monitor potential risk areas in our business and supply chains
+- monitor potential risk areas in our business and supply chains;

-• reduce the risk of slavery and human trafficking occurring in our business and supply chains
+- reduce the risk of slavery and human trafficking occurring in our business and supply chains; and

-• provide adequate protection for whistleblowers
+- provide adequate protection for whistleblowers.

 Risk and compliance